gaapjes/geotag-photo-viewer/README.md

 [S]kip the Exif read operation.

 ## convert_latlong
-Extracted coordinates will be in 'Degrees, minutes, and seconds' format.
-This function will convert the coordinates to 'decimal' format as required by the folium module.
+Coordinates extracted from exif will be in 'Degrees, minutes, and seconds' format.
+This function convert the coordinates to 'decimal' format, which is easier to handle and is required to creeate the folium location markers.

 ## read_exif
 Uses 'argparse' module
 This function will search the specified directory (including subdirectories) for all files containing exif metadata and will extract the gps coordinates.
-For every file containing gpsdata a 'dict' will be created containing fields for the filename, file path, latitude and longitude.
+For every image containing gpsdata a dict will be created containing fields for the filename, file path, latitude and longitude.
-Output is a 'list' containing the dicts.
+Output is a list containing all image dicts.

 ## write_scv
 Will write the list of geodata to .csv file at the specified path.